1Anka1/1Anka1/README.md

-### Hi there, I'm Anna, a budding frontend developer eager to kickstart my journey into the world of web development. 👋
+### Hi there, I'm Anna.
+A budding frontend developer eager to kickstart my journey into the world of web development. 👋

 - 👩‍💻 I'm actively seeking opportunities in the IT industry as I embark on my career!